-Based on the results from the single-dose IV Phase 1b results in atopic dermatitis subjects, we intend to initiate an adaptive design Phase 2a/2b randomized, double-blind, placebo-controlled clinical trial to investigate the efficacy, safety, tolerability, PK and immunogenicity of KPL-716 administered SC in subjects with moderate to severe prurigo nodularis experiencing moderate to severe pruritus and will include two arms: one active arm and one placebo arm.
+Based on the results from the single-dose IV Phase 1b results in atopic dermatitis subjects, we intend to initiate an adaptive design Phase 2a/2b randomized, double-blind, placebo-controlled clinical trial to investigate the efficacy, safety, tolerability, PK and immunogenicity of KPL-716 administered SC in subjects with moderate to severe prurigo nodularis experiencing moderate to severe pruritus.
+We expect that the Phase 2a portion of the study will enroll up to approximately 100 subjects with moderate to severe prurigo nodularis experiencing moderate to severe pruritus and will include two arms: one active arm and one placebo arm.
 A total of 16 doses of study drug, administered subcutaneously, once-weekly for 16 weeks, are planned during the treatment period to assess potential proof of concept in prurigo nodularis on the endpoints of pruritus, sleep, quality of life and disease severity, with dosing to achieve maximum or near-maximum steady-state exposures.
 The primary and key secondary endpoints, which focus on pruritus, are set at 8 weeks.
 Other secondary endpoints will explore the impact of KPL-716 versus placebo on pruritus, sleep, quality of life and disease severity over time (at each week of the study treatment period up to and including week 16).